 - sugar to taste

-Beat butter to a foam.
+Beat butter until foamy.
 Gradually add sugar and vanilla extract and beat to make a smooth mixture.
 Then add the eggs one at a time with a pinch of salt and rum.

 Mix baking powder with the sieved flour, cinnamon and nutmeg.
 Add flour mixture alternately with the milk to the creamed mixture.
 Use sufficient milk to produce a semi-liquid dough which runs off the spoon (like waffle or pancake dough).